nicholasjackson/fake-service/README.md

   UPSTREAM_REQUEST_VARIANCE  default: '0'
        Percentage variance of the randomly generated request body MESSAGE  default: 'Hello World'
-       Message to be returned from service, can either be a string or valid JSON NAME  default: 'Service'
+       Message to be returned from service, can either be a string or valid JSON.
+To display content in the UI, valid HTML can be included in this variable.
+  NAME  default: 'Service'
        Name of the service
   LISTEN_ADDR  default: '0.0.0.0:9090'